An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Problem Formulation

-Finally, we note that while we have adopted a specific choice of base set in Eq. \eqref{eq:base set definition}, all of the following results provided in this paper hold for any choice of base set that is an H-polytope.
+Also, note that a transformation given by a translation and dilation of the base set is structure preserving.
+To see this, let $\Pset = \overline{p} + \alpha \Uset_0$, where $\alpha >0 $.
+Under this transformation, it holds that $\Pset = \{ u \in \Rset^T \, | \, Hu \leq \alpha h_0 + H\overline{p} \}.$ It should also be noted that while we have adopted a specific choice of base set in Eq. \eqref{eq:base set definition}, all of the following results provided in this paper hold for any choice of base set that is an H-polytope.